Guardians of the Galaxy, Hooked on a Feeling

 Walt Disney Studios bought Mavel for $4 billion a few years ago, and it is about to start getting some more of its money back.

-"Guardians of the Galaxy," a live-action superhero film, is scheduled for release on August 1, 2014.
+"Guardians of the Galaxy," a live-action superhero film, was released on August 1, 2014.
+It turned into a massive hit that spawned a franchise, with the first sequel released in 2017.

 Here is the official synopsis, which is a bit wordy: